Abe will be remembered for his legacy: Former envoy

 Abenomics is based on “Three Arrows” – aggressive monetary policy, flexible fiscal policy and economic growth strategies including structural reform to boost private investment.

-“With the sluggish birth rate and declining population, many even argued that growth was no longer necessary for Japan,” he said noting that Abe himself was an archery player in his university days.
+“With the sluggish birth rate and declining population, many even argued that growth was no longer necessary for Japan,” he said.

 But the situation took a turn for the better when Abe regained power in the December 2012 general election and immediately began to implement his economic revitalisation policy - all of the “Three Arrows”.